This might be helpful to share with some parents.

 One would think that for a multicultural family the answer’s obvious: yes, of course you send your daughter to a bilingual school!
 How can you even pose this question!
 Nevertheless I hesitated.
 I pondered.
 I weighed my choices back and forth in my mind.
 You see, it’s not that easy.

+I talked to people about this and am surprised at the great amount of arguments that I heard against taking such a step.
 A recurring one is: “But all her friends are going to the local school here!” (true, true …) as well as “But the school is so far away, at the other end of town!
 And here you have a really good elementary school right next door!
 How can you think of driving so far every day?”
 Indeed.

 The recurrent argument being: “But how can you even think about tearing your child out of its familiar environment!
 She’ll be completely isolated!”